Table of Contents

 The third stage of labor is generally the fastest stage of labor, lasting less than five minutes in an uncomplicated delivery.
 The infant has been delivered and there is still some minor bleeding.

-Symptoms and Signs of Third Stage of Labor
+Symptoms and Signs of the Third Stage of Labor

 The third stage of labor is marked by a significant decline in pain.
 The mother is generally distracted by the delivery of her infant and pays little attention to the third stage of labor.
 The woman will continue to have cramping in the lower abdomen and pelvis as the uterus contracts to expel the placenta.
 If the woman has had epidural anesthesia, this is continued so any lacerations or episiotomies can be repaired.